 O. sativa Complex-A total of 8 diploid species (2n = 24) belonging to AA genome are placed under this complex, of which two are cultivated (O. sativa and O. glaberrima) and six are wild species (O. nivara, O. rufipogon, O. breviligulata, O. longistaminata, O. meridionalis, and O.glumaepatula).
 The primary gene pool is made up of these species, which can easily cross with rice, which is commonly used to transfer genes into rice cultivars.

 O. officinalis Complex- There are 12 species under this complex: 6 diploid and 6 allotetraploid species (O. schweinfurthiana, O. minuta, O. malampuzhaensis, O. latifolia, O. alta, and O. grandiglumis).
 In Asia, the most widely recognized species is O. officinalis, generally circulated in South and Southeast Asia and South and Southwest China.
 O. officinalis does best in full sun or partial shade.
-It is also called as bird rice.
+It is also called bird rice.

 O. ridleyi Complex- Two tetraploid species, (O. ridleyi and O. longiglumis 2n = 48, HHJJ) usually grow in shaded habitats beside rivers, streams, or pools are placed in this complex.
 The O.ridleyi complex is primarily found in Southeast Asia (Cambodia, Malaysia, Myanmar) and New Guinea.
 Recently, a new diploid species, O. neocaledonica, has been included in this complex.